Joshimello/SpeechIdentification/README.md

 [[Paper]](https://github.com/Joshimello/SpeechIdentification/raw/main/paper.pdf)

-We present an approach to multiclass speechidentification, focusing on the simultaneous identification ofmultiple speakers in an audio stream.
-Utilizing a deep neuralnetwork, our method demonstrates potential in differentiatingand recognizing individual speakers from a composite audiosignal.
-The system's effectiveness is evaluated throughexperiments, showcasing its applicability in diverse real-worldscenarios where multiple-speaker recognition is crucial.
+We present an approach to multiclass speech identification, focusing on the simultaneous identification of multiple speakers in an audio stream.
+Utilizing a deep neural network, our method demonstrates potential in differentiating and recognizing individual speakers from a composite audio signal.
+The system's effectiveness is evaluated through experiments, showcasing its applicability in diverse real-world scenarios where multiple-speaker recognition is crucial.

 ## Repo files